Mantikor/playstation_utils/readme.md

 ### Running:

+- install `git`
+- run command `git clone https://github.com/Mantikor/playstation_utils`
-- open folder with `docker-compose.yml` inside
+- run command `cd playstation_utils` or go to the folder where you cloned the repository (folder with file `docker-compose.yml` inside)
 - run command `docker compose up`
-- open Settings on your console, Network, DNS settings, put ip-address of your machine with running container
+- for block domains you need to open Setting on your console, go Network, DNS settings, put ip-address of your machine with running container
+- page links with utilities and DoldHEN activation page see below

 ### Update host files from GamerHack: